onosproject/sdran-in-a-box/README.md

 ```

 ### Other issues?
 Please contact ONF SD-RAN team, if you see any issue.
-We are very welcome all the issue reports from users.
+Any issue report from users is very welcome.